TheThingsIndustries/generic-node-se/Software/app/sensors_lorawan_se/README.md

 ## Secure element usage

+By default the app is compiled without secure element, using keys from `conf/app_conf.h`.

 To compile the app with secure element support, use the `-DWITH_SECURE_ELEMENT=ON` flag when generating cmake configuration.